simulatedScience/Twisty_Puzzle_Program/version_2_3_v-tables_HER/3d_piece_calculator.md

 -----

 ## 3. creating polyhedra
-We use the python module `vpython` because it is very intuitive to use but still very efficient for 3D animation.
-However `vpython` does not implement polyhedra.
-Instead it only includes triangles and quadrilaterals to build your own shapes.
+We use the python module `vpython` because it is very intuitive to use but still efficient for 3D animation.
+However `vpython` does not implement polyhedra but only a few basic shapes like cuboids, spheres and cylinders.
+It also includes triangles and quadrilaterals to build your own shapes though, so that's what we use here.

-So I defined my own polyhedra by doing the following:

 ### 3D Polyhedra class `polyhedron`:
 #### **Inputs:**